-On 7 June 2019, the bank regulator, the FCA, announced its new rules about overdraft charges.
-It calls these:
+In 2019, the bank regulator, the FCA, announced new rules about overdraft charges.
+It called these:

 the biggest shake-up to the overdraft market for a generation.

 Banks had to change their overdraft charging before April 2020.
 In January 2020, the last of the banks announced how they were changing their rates.